 - I seek to comply with FTC guidelines requiring “conspicuous” disclosure of any direct payments or in-kind payments (products supplied) by companies or vendors seeking to promote their products.
 If I end up doing a review of a product supplied from a company or individual vendor (yes, I’ve received samples), I note these with a Disclosure: in the story.
 My general policy is to not take any free products for review unless they are relevant to readers, and I do not promise a story even if a sample/product is sent.

 - Similarly I am occasionally invited on media trips to review new products.
 I may accept these if I think they are relevant to my readers.
 No coverage is promised in return.
-If I end up doing a review, I usually note that the trip has been paid for by the inviting company with a Disclosure: right in the story where they occur.
+If I end up doing a review, I will aim to conspicuously note that the trip has been paid for by the inviting company with a Disclosure: in the story.